Struggling to get interviews?

 Your objective is a short introduction that summarizes your goals, accomplishments, and passions at the top of the page.

-In your scholarship resume objective, you should highlight your strong academic background and record, extracurricular activities, your career goals, and (most importantly) how they align with your reasons for pursuing additional education.
+In 2–4 sentences, you should highlight your academic achievements, extracurricular activities, career goals, and (most importantly) how they align with your reasons for pursuing tertiary education.

 Recent BA History graduate awarded Dean’s list 3 consecutive years, with internship experience at New York Historical Society helping preserve historical articles and manuscripts, and a study abroad experience in Rome.
 Seeking the Rottsworth Scholarship to pursue an MA in History.
 Planning to continue research into the rise of democracy in classical-era Greece

-Your academic experience is arguably the most important section of your scholarship resume.
+Your academic experience is the most important section of a scholarship resume.

 Besides getting to know your academic goals, scholarship selection committees will want a detailed and in-depth look at your academic career thus far to understand why you’re an ideal candidate for the scholarship.